CsabaDu/CsabaDu.DynamicTestData/README.md

 `CsabaDu.DynamicTestData` supports both approaches, you can generate object arrays with either content.
 The outcome of the object array generator methods is controlled with the dedicated `enum ArgsCode` type parameter having two self-explanatory values:

+- `ArgsCode.Instance` represents the instance of the test data type instance.
+- `ArgsCode.Properties` represents the properties of the test data type instance.

 ```csharp
 namespace CsabaDu.DynamicTestData.DynamicDataSources;